How Recording Yourself Can Sabotage Your Public Speaking Improvement

 Liam Sandford

-You can often be told that recording yourself delivering a presentation and then reviewing your performance is the key to improvement.
-While it sounds logical, this advice can actually backfire, particularly for beginners.
-Watching yourself can trigger harsh self-criticism, overwhelm you with details, and create negative speaking experiences that reduce confidence.
-True improvement comes from positive, structured practice, focusing on one area at a time, and building confidence gradually.
-In this article, you will learn why recording yourself prematurely can harm your progress, and how to create a repeatable system for public speaking improvement that works.
+You will often be told that recording yourself giving a presentation and reviewing it afterwards is the key to getting better.
+It sounds logical, but for beginners especially, it tends to backfire.
+Watching yourself back triggers harsh self-criticism, buries you in detail, and turns practice into a negative experience that chips away at your confidence.
+Real improvement comes from positive, structured practice, working on one thing at a time, and building confidence gradually.
+This article is about why recording yourself too early holds you back, and what to do instead.

 Why Recording Yourself Often Backfires